simolus3/drift/docs/pages/docs/testing.md

 ## Testing migrations

-Moor can help you generate code for schema migrations.
+Drift can help you generate code for schema migrations.
 For more details, see [this guide]({{ "Advanced Features/migrations.md#verifying-migrations" | pageUrl }}).